 Concrete compressive strength can be achieved up to 14,000 psi or more, depending on the type of mix, aggregate properties and curing time and quality.
-The strength of concrete most commonly used is about 3,000 to 6,000 psi, and commercial concrete with ordinary aggregates, strength is about 300 to 10,000 psi.
-(Nawi, 1998).
+The strength of concrete most commonly where:

 Calculation of the results obtained from testing the compressive strength of concrete on a compression machine in the form of compressive stress ( $\sigma$ ').
 The amount of concrete compressive stress is obtained from the equation: